Alongil/Countries-Api/README.md

 2. Install XAMPP on your computer.

 3. Install MySQL on your computer.
-4. if you like to change the default port of XAMMP do the following, if not (the default XAMPP port is 80):
+4. if you like to change the default port of XAMMP (the default XAMPP port is 80) do the following:
 - Stop Apache service from XAMPP control panel
 - Open httpd.conf
-- Change listen 80 to listen 8080
+- Change listen 80 to 8080 for example
 - Change serverName localhost:80 to ServerName localhost:8080
 - Save the httpd.conf file
  OR you can use this short video guide to change it - https://www.youtube.com/watch?v=MaFB6od53Aw.